tombenner/reports_kit/README.md

 [<img src="docs/images/users_by_created_at.png?raw=true" width="500" />](docs/images/users_by_created_at.png?raw=true)

+In the above chart, `measure: 'user'` tells ReportsKit to count the number of `User` records, and `dimensions: ['created_at']` tells it to group by the week of the `created_at` column.
+Since `created_at` is a `datetime` column, ReportsKit knows that it should sort the results chronologically.

-You can also configure your charts using YAML and then pass the filename to `render_report`:
+Instead of passing a hash to `render_report`, you can alternatively configure your charts using YAML and then pass the filename to `render_report`:

 `config/reports_kit/reports/my_users.yml`
 ```yaml